skype007/awesome-gpt-prompts/README.md

 > “I aim to learn or improve [insert desired skill].
 As a beginner, I need a tailored 30-day learning plan to kickstart my progress in mastering this skill.”

+or

+> "I want to learn/get better at [insert desired skill].
+I am a complete beginner.
+Create a 30-day learning plan that will help a beginner like me learn and improve this skill."

 ## [Prompt #2: Improve your writing with feedback](#prompt-2)

 > “Please review and critique my writing below.
 Correct grammar, spelling errors, and suggest ways to enhance the clarity and style of my writing.”